 - The pharmaceutical outcomes and policy research track will train students to investigate the impact and outcomes of pharmaceutical products, pharmacy services, and pharmaceutical policies across health care systems.

 - The pharmaceutics track is concentrated on the study of the design of pharmaceutical dosage forms and their interaction with the human body.
 Topics included are physical pharmacy, bioanalysis, drug delivery and targeting, drug metabolism, drug transport. pharmacokinetics and pharmacodynamics.

-- PharmacoAnalytics is a medication-oriented, computational data science track providing real-world training in the following areas of study: pharmacometrics and systems pharmacology (PSP), precision medicine, patient/prescriber behavior, and outcomes research.
+- The pharmacometrics and systems pharmacology is a medication-oriented, computational data science track providing real-world training in the following areas of study: Pharmacometrics and Systems Pharmacology (PSP).